Caizilu/BigData/README.md

 # BigData
-The homework for The BigData
+The homework for The BigData.
-these are my works in studing for the bigdata.
+These are my works in studing for the bigdata.